Skip to main content

 In this example, we're using Cloudflare Wrangler to deploy our plugin as a Cloudflare Worker.
 However, you can use any other tool or service that hosts HTTPS services you wish.
 You can get started with Wrangler here.

-Create a Wrangler project with the allowlist plugin template.
+Create a new Cloudflare Worker project using the create-cloudflare command with the allowlist plugin template:

 Step 2.
 Install the dependencies